adventure travel & photography

 It was as if they were going to go mad at any moment.
 Everyone in the group of men fell into a trance all at once.
 The women behind us were already rolling on the floor in wild ecstasy, others screaming and dancing.
 The female arousal was somehow different from the male, but I couldn't define exactly how.

-We were warned not to photograph the women, so I tried to memorise their faces, emotions and movements.
+We were warned not to photograph the women, so I tried to memorize their faces, emotions and movements.
 It seemed that the two halves of the hall radiated different energies, but both male and frenzied female emotions increasingly saturated the atmosphere!
 Later, on my way out, I saw a man lying unconscious and exhausted on the floor.

 The dervishes in the Lal temple were dressed in red robes, and their movements were like a dance, not just whirling.
 The faces of some of them were creepy, especially that of the one dancing directly above me.